BethGriggs/nodejs-in-the-cloud/README.md

 Save the file.

-6. Connect to the application in your browser: http://localhost:3000
+6. Connect to the application in your browser at http://localhost:3000.

 This will display: